izzycode/JekyllTester/_posts/2015-12-31-introducing-lanyon.md

 categories:
 - testing
 description: Here we describe what this Jekyll template is about
+author: A handsome gentleman
+publisher: The Publisher
+image: no image :(
 ---

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.